immersve/immersve-docs/docs/contracts/payment-protocol.md

 -----

-### `deposit`(uint256 usdcAmount) external whenNotPaused nonReentrant
+### `deposit`(uint256 tokenAmount) external whenNotPaused nonReentrant

-> CardHolders can deposit USDC funds into the Smart Contract using this function.
+> CardHolders can deposit token funds into the Smart Contract using this function.
 The funds can either be `locked` or `withdrawn` by the consumer later.
 Locked funds cannot be withdrawn until the lock expires, or the user revokes the lock with an Immersve token.
 ```
 There is a pre-requisite for this function to work.
-Because USDC is an ERC-20 token,
+Because token is an ERC-20 token,
-the consumer needs to approve (https://polygonscan.com/token/0x2791bca1f2de4661ed88a30c99a7a9449aa84174#writeProxyContract#F1 USDC funds
+the consumer needs to approve (https://polygonscan.com/token/0x2791bca1f2de4661ed88a30c99a7a9449aa84174#writeProxyContract#F1 token funds
 to the Smart Contract public address
 ```
-- `usdcAmount` (type `uint256`): USDC Amount to deposit in `ethers` format
+- `tokenAmount` (type `uint256`): token Amount to deposit in `ethers` format

 -----

-### `depositTo`(uint256 usdcAmount, address sender) external whenNotPaused nonReentrant
+### `depositTo`(uint256 tokenAmount, address sender) external whenNotPaused nonReentrant

-> CardHolders can deposit USDC funds for a specific address into the Smart Contract using this function.
+> CardHolders can deposit token funds for a specific address into the Smart Contract using this function.
 The funds can either be `locked` or `withdrawn` by the consumer later.
 Locked funds cannot be withdrawn until the lock expires, or the user revokes the lock with an Immersve token.
 ```
 There is a pre-requisite for this function to work.
-Because USDC is an ERC-20 token,
+Because token is an ERC-20 token,
-the consumer needs to approve (https://polygonscan.com/token/0x2791bca1f2de4661ed88a30c99a7a9449aa84174#writeProxyContract#F1 USDC funds
+the consumer needs to approve (https://polygonscan.com/token/0x2791bca1f2de4661ed88a30c99a7a9449aa84174#writeProxyContract#F1 token funds
 to the target sender address for the Smart Contract public address
 ```
-- `usdcAmount` (type `uint256`): USDC Amount to deposit in `ethers` format
+- `tokenAmount` (type `uint256`): token Amount to deposit in `ethers` format
 - `address` (type `address`): Deposit target address

 -----

-### `withdraw`(uint256 usdcAmount) external whenNotPaused nonReentrant
+### `withdraw`(uint256 tokenAmount) external whenNotPaused nonReentrant

-> CardHolders can withdraw USDC funds associated to their balance from the Smart Contract using this function.
+> CardHolders can withdraw token funds associated to their balance from the Smart Contract using this function.
 Locked funds cannot be withdrawn until the lock expires, or the user revokes the lock with an Immersve token.
-- `usdcAmount` (type `uint256`): USDC Amount to withdraw in `ethers` format
+- `tokenAmount` (type `uint256`): token Amount to withdraw in `ethers` format

 -----

-### `createLockedFund` (uint256 usdcAmount) external whenNotPaused nonReentrant
+### `createLockedFund` (uint256 tokenAmount) external whenNotPaused nonReentrant

 > CardHolders can put a Lock in place for deposited funds so Immersve can authorize the use of a credit card using those locked funds as collateral.
 The locked funds will be represented with a `AssetLockedFund` struct inside the Smart Contract.
 When created, a timeout will be put in place for this lock based on the default Timeout Blocks (see [])
-- `usdcAmount` (type `uint256`): USDC Amount to lock in `ethers` format
+- `tokenAmount` (type `uint256`): token Amount to lock in `ethers` format

 -----

-### `depositAndCreateLockedFund` (uint256 usdcAmount) external whenNotPaused nonReentrant
+### `depositAndCreateLockedFund` (uint256 tokenAmount) external whenNotPaused nonReentrant

-> Similar to [*deposit*](/contracts/payment-protocol#deposituint256-usdcamount-external-whennotpaused-nonreentrant) but combined with [*createLockedFund*](/contracts/payment-protocol#createlockedfund-uint256-usdcamount-external-whennotpaused-nonreentrant).
+> Similar to [*deposit*](/contracts/payment-protocol#deposituint256-tokenamount-external-whennotpaused-nonreentrant) but combined with [*createLockedFund*](/contracts/payment-protocol#createlockedfund-uint256-tokenamount-external-whennotpaused-nonreentrant).
 This function is doing both the deposit and the lock at the same time to save gas fees.
-- `usdcAmount` (type `uint256`): USDC Amount to deposit in `ethers` format
+- `tokenAmount` (type `uint256`): token Amount to deposit in `ethers` format

 -----

-### `depositAndCreateLockedFundFor` (uint256 usdcAmount, address sender) external whenNotPaused nonReentrant
+### `depositAndCreateLockedFundFor` (uint256 tokenAmount, address sender) external whenNotPaused nonReentrant

-> Similar to [*depositAndCreateLockedFund*](/contracts/payment-protocol#depositandcreatelockedfund-uint256-usdcamount-external-whennotpaused-nonreentrant) but the target address is specified as an argument instead of using `msg.sender`
+> Similar to [*depositAndCreateLockedFund*](/contracts/payment-protocol#depositandcreatelockedfund-uint256-tokenamount-external-whennotpaused-nonreentrant) but the target address is specified as an argument instead of using `msg.sender`
-- `usdcAmount` (type `uint256`): USDC Amount to deposit in `ethers` format
+- `tokenAmount` (type `uint256`): token Amount to deposit in `ethers` format

 -----